- The Latvian startup Ferterex has developed an at-home treatment device that uses soft laser and increases sperm quality

 According to Belte, the first effects should be in 2 to 3 months but it might take up to half a year.
 “Of course we can go longer.
 It is important to understand that approach should be complex”, he says.
 Appart of FertereX applications as physical therapy highly recommended are also specific multivitamins with antioxidants and some herbals, physical exercises, stress management, good sleep, cold rinses, and so on.
 This is needed because PBMT induces protein biosynthesis and for it, the patient needs amino acids and other ingredients.
 “Skeptics say that it is hard to estimate if the result is due to Ferterex or due to other things.
 My answer is 2+2 = 5 or even more in this case”, comments Belte.
 However, the startup has not done big studies with FertereX yet and doesn’t know what the success rate is.
 “But even if FertereX could help a few couples to avoid In-vitro fertilization, it would be huge savings.
 And it’s not about just money although average expenses are 20 000 EUR per couple in the EU.
 It’s also a huge psychological and health risk savings for women.
 In vitro fertilization is quite unpleasant and might be a harmful procedure.
 Why a woman has to suffer if the problem is on the man`s side.
 It’s not fair”, says Belte.

 Although according to Belte the method is safe, it raises skepticism.
 For now, there isn’t any study proving results so the exact success rate and optimal treatment regime still are under question.
 The startup needs funding to make them and to have the device in official guidelines for infertility treatment with eventual reimbursement.
 This is the main goal for the startup for now.
 “It would be our big success.
 Another scenario is the device becomes well accepted by users as a testosterone booster”, comments Belte.
-The startup has just started its production and it’s early to say about effectiveness in clinics.
+In general, testosterone boosting supplements (see www.steelsupplements.com/ to find out more) are an efficient way to boost hormone levels.
+This can be extremely useful for people mainly in the bodybuilding profession who would need to have bigger muscles.
+That said, the startup has just started its production and it’s early to say about its effectiveness in clinics.
 According to the founder, doctors are keen to try it, because “there is nothing specific to improve sperm quality”.

 Professor Chavdar Slavov, who is the head of the Clinic of Urology at Alexandrovska Hospital in Bulgaria and a member of many international scientific organizations like AUA, EUA, SIU, BUD, and others, comments for ITKeyMedia that the used technology has a place in clinical practice as it belongs to the so-called low-energy lasers.
 However, according to him, there is still insufficient information about their effect on spermatogenesis.
 He adds that the clinic has not yet worked with such technology.
 “Before entering the market, such a device should be certified”, he tells ITKeyMedia.